 On the other hand, rewards are the result or bi-product of becoming a success.
 Which is often more money in the bank or recognition in the industry.
 For example, my drive to become a successful architect is so that I could enjoy the paychecks they score and the opportunities many of them get to travel the world.
-Yes this is a drive.
+Yes, this is a drive.

 Now just to be clear, both of these are legitimate reasons to strive for success.
-In fact, for most of us aiming to accomplishing big goals, we usually have a balance of both.
-Yes I want to make games that people will never want to put down. and yes, I want to make good money so that I can take my kids to better schools (which are getting more and more expensive every year).
+In fact, for most of us aiming to accomplish big goals, we usually have a balance of both.
+Yes, I want to make games that people will never want to put down. and yes, I want to make good money so that I can take my kids to better schools (which are getting more and more expensive every year).

 However, what I’m trying to say is that the balance is actually quite delicate.
-And putting more emphasis on the reward than the impact is not your best bet .
+And putting more emphasis on the reward than the impact is not your best bet.

-The problem on focusing more on the reward is that it’s really vague.
+The problem with focusing more on the reward is that it’s really vague.
 For instance, saying that you want to succeed so that you can make a lot of money is not specific.
 You could make money by being the best freelance writer.
 But you could probably make even more money if successfully robbed a bank.

 In fact, it could even lead to this kind of thinking.
 Depending on just how strong your drive is to get more money, you may just end up seeking questionable opportunities to make a quick buck.

 I’m sure you have seen this.
 It usually looks like this: Someone tells you that they want to get into web design.
 They don’t see good sales in a month, so they abandon the idea and get into app development.
-And maybe that’s not going to well, so 4 months later they learn that selling computer hardware is a “more profitable” venture so they jump on that.
+And maybe that’s not going too well, so 4 months later they learn that selling computer hardware is a “more profitable” venture so they jump on that.

 Notice how this has nothing to do with the people you are meant to serve.
 Put yourself in your audience’s shoes.
 Today, I contract a freelance web designer to help design my personal website.
 Within a month, he/she manages to get something up and running for me.
-I love the progress so I get in-touch with him/her to talk about taking it to the next level.
-Unfortunately I hear that he/she no longer does web design and is on to app development.
+I love the progress so I get in touch with him/her to talk about taking it to the next level.
+Unfortunately, I hear that he/she no longer does web design and is on to app development.

-Especially in today’s world, you will need more than just skill, passion and dedication to succeed in different business ventures.
-You will need to be reliable, available and trust worthy.
+Especially in today’s world, you will need more than just skill, passion, and dedication to succeed in different business ventures.
+You will need to be reliable, available, and trustworthy.
 In short, you will need to show your audience that you actually care.
 I’m not talking about manipulation though.
 Anyway, that’s a topic for another day.